-Starting in 2012, the new online application system allows applicants to provide a URL for web based supplemental documents such as a CV or resume, full text or abstracts of an important paper or published article, etc. Some applicants have provided a link to their personal web page, others to a file-sharing account from a free online file sharing provider.
+The new online application system allows applicants to provide a URL for web-based supplemental documents such as a CV or resume, full text or abstracts of an important paper or published article, etc. Some applicants have provided a link to their personal web page, others to a file-sharing account from a free online file sharing provider.
 Applicants should be judicious in their choice of supplemental documents.
-In most cases a CV and/or published papers are the documents committee members will view.
-In the Supplemental Materials section of the application, the larger field allows applicants to enter more than one URL with comments or lables (URLs will not be live links but can be copied and pasted into a browser).
+In most cases a CV and/or published papers are the documents committee members will review.
+In the Supplemental Materials section of the application, the larger field allows applicants to enter more than one URL with comments or labels (URLs will not be live links but can be copied and pasted into a browser).
 The smaller box allows only one URL without explanatory text, but it will appear as a live link for committee members.
 You can use either or both boxes.
 Do not mail or email supplemental materials to the department offices.

 What degree do I need to apply?
 Must my undergraduate coursework be in economics?
 A bachelor’s degree (or equivalent) is required.
 It is not essential that the bachelor’s degree be in economics, but some preparation in undergraduate economics, especially in economic theory, is a necessity, as is a working knowledge of calculus.

 Can I apply if I already have another PhD or doctoral degree?
 Yes.
 Applicants who already have a doctoral degree have been admitted in the past.
 You should provide all documents required for the graduate application, including valid GRE scores.

 Is it required or recommended that I complete any specific undergraduate coursework?